PAGE UPDATED: 17.06.2022

 And if you want a serious climb, there is always Kinder Scout, the highest peak in the area at over 2000 feet.

-We loved driving the Snake Pass!
+We loved driving over Snake Pass!
 It doesn’t take long to cover the 26 miles so it makes sense to take your time and make a day of it.

-Stop and take in your surroundings because, before you know it, you’re free-wheeling downhill all the way to Glossop.
+Stop and take in your surroundings and check out the places we’ve mentioned in this article.
+Before you know it, you’re free-wheeling downhill all the way to Glossop.
 Manchester looms on the horizon like another world.

 The thing is that when you reach the outskirts of Glossop you’ll want to turn around and go back the other way.
 It’s like being a kid again and wanting another go on the roller-coaster.